Updated March 2019

-I’ve been writing about baby stuff for about 8 years now, and I’ve seen a lot.
+I’ve been writing about baby stuff since 2010, and I’ve seen a lot.
 When it comes to registering — ughhh, I can just hear a collective sigh from the audience.

 I know, right?